ProbablyClem/green-got-exercice/README.md

     - rust
     - cmake (needed for the rdkafka client)
 ### Run
- run `docker-compose -f docker-compose-kafka.yaml up` to start kafka broker run `cargo run` to start the service
+- run `docker-compose -f docker-compose-kafka.yaml up` to start kafka broker
+- run `cargo run` to start the service
 ### Test
 run `cargo test` to run the tests

 ### Environnement variables
 This service use the following environnement variables :
 - KAFKA_HOST : kafka broker host
 - PORT : service port
 - WEBHOOK_URL : webhook url
-Thoses can be set in the .env file
+Thoses can be set in the .env file for local development and in the docker-compose file for production

 # green-got-exercice
 Implémentation d’un service de transformation de données.